SantoshYeramilli/RAG-Knowledge-Assistant/README.md

 # RAG Knowledge Assistant

 The RAG Knowledge Assistant is a Retrieval-Augmented Generation (RAG) web application built using Streamlit for the user interface, LangChain for the RAG pipeline, and ChromaDB as the vector store.
-It supports dynamic switching between OpenAI, Ollama, and HuggingFace for both language model and embedding providers.
+It supports dynamic switching between OpenAI and Ollama for both language model and embedding providers.
 It also includes source tracking for document-based answers.

 ## Features